EU Radio Lockdown Directive

 - If you represent a company or other industry actor, contact relevant business associations or the European Telecommunications Standards Institute (ETSI).

-- If you represent a company or organisations concerned by Radio Lockdown, sign the joint statement.
+- If you represent a company or organisation concerned by Radio Lockdown, sign the joint statement.